nyguerrillagirl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 32: October 28, 2024

+- Completed 4 hours of the first part of the O'Reilly Learning course TCP/IP Dive with Wire Shark
+- Working on Module 4/4 in Course 1 [Introduction to Fronend Development]/9 [Meta Front-End Specialization]

+### Day 31: October 27, 2024

+- Completed Chapter 2 of OReilly Course Bootstrap 5 From Scratch

 ### Day 30: October 26, 2024

 - Completed Module 3/4 (React) in Course 1/9 [Meta Front-End Developer Specialization]